Gagging & Baby-led Weaning: How to prevent choking when starting finger foods

 What to do if your baby is gagging

-Don’t pat your baby on back or dig the food out of their mouth.
+Don’t pat your baby on the back or dig the food out of their mouth.
 That might cause the food to fall farther back and lead to actual choking.

+You can demonstrate coughing the food up and spitting it out.
 And try to stay calm and relaxed.
-If you freak out when your baby gags, so will they and it will make eating less pleasant.
+If you freak out when your baby gags, so will they, and it will make eating less pleasant.

 How to prevent gagging

-But in preparation for learning how to eat, bring your baby to the table starting when they’re about 5 months old.
+There’s not a lot you can do while your baby is eating to prevent gagging.
+But in preparation for learning how to eat, bring your baby to the table starting when they’re about five months old.

 Offer them a “hard munchable” to chew on.
 This is a hard, stick-shaped food like a rib bone, celery or raw carrot that the baby can’t get a bite out of.
 They’re not actually eating it.

 But your baby will feel like they’re at the family table, a part of the meal.
-And the hard munchable will help increase your baby’s awareness of their mouth, where it is and how it works!
+The hard munchable will help increase your baby’s awareness of their mouth, where it is and how it works!
 It will increase the strength of the mouth muscles and may decrease a super-sensitive gag reflex.

 What gagging looks like

-Here’s a video of what gagging looks and sounds like when starting Baby-led Weaning
+Here’s a video of what gagging looks and sounds like when starting Baby-led Weaning:

 When to get help for gagging